Escape-Technologies/escape-rules/Contribution-Guidelines.md

 ## 1. Take a look at existing rules

 Please, take a look at the existing Escape Rules and Rules in GutHub Issues or Pull Requests before creating a new one.
 Don't invest your energy in duplicate work 😉
 Take a look [at the documentation](https://docs.escape.tech/custom-tests) on how the Rules work.

+The structure of the project is simple:
+- Business-logic
+  - These tests are agnostic to the underlying technology, and leverage the inference engine of Escape to detect the type of data manipulated.
+  - You can find inspiration for your business-related API features here, and check that the proper validations and steps are in place.
+- Technologies
+  - These tests are more specific to a particular framework or library, with misconfigurations or dangerous versions.
+- Vulnerabilities
+  - These tests are closer to [common CWE patterns](https://cwe.mitre.org/index.html) and validate implementation flaws.

 ## 2. Fork the project
 Fork this repository.
 This will create a local copy of this repository on your Github Profile.
 Keep a reference to the original project in upstream remote.